 These daredevil poses were directed and shot by news photographers on Sept.
 20, 1932.
 There were three news photographers shooting that day: Charles Ebbets, Thomas Kelley, and William Leftwich.

-Solving The Mystery Behind The Photo
+Solving The Mysteries Behind The Iconic Photo

 That rumor has since been debunked by filmmakers and brothers Seán and Eamonn Ó Cualáin in their documentary Men At Lunch which premiered at the 2012 Toronto International Film Festival.